mercari/gaurun/CONFIGURATION.md

 |timeout_error|int   |timeout for waiting error message from APNS    |500(msec) |                               |
 |keepalive_max|int   |try-counts for each keepalive connection       |0         |zero makes unlimied            |

+The value of `timeout` should be zero in production.

 ## Android Section

 |name         |type  |description                                   |default|note|